thoughtbot/maybe_haskell/release/maybe_haskell.md

 way.
 The second functor law states that this must be the case if your type is to be a valid `Functor`.

-Because Haskell is referentially transparent, we can replace functions with their implementations freely -- it may require some explicit parentheses here and there, but the code will always give the same answer.
+Because Haskell is referentially transparent, we can freely replace functions with their implementations.
+It may require some explicit parentheses here and there, but the code will always give the same answer.
 Doing so brings us back directly to the statement of the second law: